OpenAEV-Platform/docs/docs/usage/inject-result-list.md

 ## Executed Injects: Search and Filters

-You can search the list using the name or one the filters.
+You can search the list using the name or using one of the filters.
 Here are the available filters for this list.

 ![Atomic testing filters list](assets/atomic_list_filter_attributes.png)